ubicucsd/bootcamp_19_20/5_Biopython.md

 What you just did--exploring an unknown sequence--is one of the simplest and most common bioinformatic tasks.
 Ask yourself this: does everyone who wants to do this have to write their own algorithms, manually parse through sequences, and copy-paste into a web browser?

 Nope.
-Let's find out how things are really done in the [second part of today's lesson](6_BiopythonV2.md).
+Let's explore a far more efficient method in the [second part of today's lesson](6_BiopythonV2.md).